jzarazaga/StoryMaps/StorymapKENYA.md

 ![expressMap2.png](./media/expressMap2.png)

-Once you place the map, you can still edit it.
+Once the map is placed, it can still be edited.
-Under 'settings' (the small gear) you can change the basemap and add a 'legend'
+Under 'settings' (the small gear) change the basemap and add a 'legend'

 here is a link to my version - to follow along https://storymaps.arcgis.com/stories/a1d1dc5d48334c1f9aa9e412e23470ea

-Next, lets add a Sidecar . .
+Next, add a Sidecar . .
 ![sidecar.png](./media/sidecar.png)

 Add a sub-heading: Strategic Pillar and add a series of images of the univeristy:.

-Eventually you'll want one for each pillar, but we can re-arrange them later.
+Eventually there should be a sub-heading for each pillar that the university wishes to describe, but these can be re-arranged later.

 Pillar 1: Research,  Pillar 2: Facilities, Pillar 3: Student experience Pillar 4: Human Resources,  Pillar 5: Financing and Resources, Pillar 6: Leadership